kapoko/invoicer/README.md

   template: invoice.html    # File to use as template, so you can use your own
   prefix: Invoice_          # Prefix of generated PDFs, followed by the invoice number
   defaultVat: 0.21          # Will apply to any item where no vat is given
+  defaultCurrency: EUR      # Three-letter currency code (see src/currencies.json)
   locale: en-GB             # Applies to date and number formatting on the invoice
   paymentTerm: 14           # In days
-  outDir:                   # Optional absolute path.
-If empty the local folder
+  outDir:                   # Absolute path where generated PDFs go.
+If empty the local
-                            # ./generated will be used
+                            # folder ./generated will be used

 company:                    # Your commany info
   name: